nmata010/nmata010.github.io/_posts/2025-12-06-data-strategy-post.md

     - All puddles are potholes (but not the inverse).
     - Not all potholes are circular.
 They can be uniquely shaped.

-I used roboflow to pull frames from the video that caused my original model to fail and manually annotated ~1500 potholes to become my 'Test' dataset.
+I used [roboflow](https://roboflow.com/) to pull frames from the video that caused my original model to fail and manually annotated ~1500 potholes to become my 'Test' dataset.
 I'll benchmark all the models I train against this test set to draw a clear conclusion on how well we're adressing the problem.

+Now that I've got a KPI to target we can talk data that'll get us there.

 ## Data strategy
+With a clear problem statement the data required is obvious: I need overhead images of dirt roads with potholes.

+Again, this seems simple but there are nuances to manage:
+- Dirt roads look differently at different times of day.
+- The landscape around the roads can be dramatically different.
+- Weather conditions play a role in how the road itself looks (e.g. snow covered)
+- Potholes look differently at different overhead distances and angles.
+- View of road can be partially obstructed by natural elements, like trees.

+I'll need to source training data that adequately represents this variance.
+One options is to scrape youtube videos for the data but that felt kind of 'scammy'; I wanted to approach this as if I was in a legit commercial setting.

+Initially I expected to find public-license datasets that matched my usecase, but I was met with a-whole-lotta-nothing.
+I decided the best parth forward would be to source my own training data.

+To source the training data for this experiment I followed the following strategy:
+1. Ethicaly sourced: Ethics in data matters.
+This is not a commercial pursuit, but I wanted to simulate a commercial environment where IP is a real constraint.
+I focused on
+2. Mixed between synthetic and real so I focused on royalty-free stock footage from [Pexels](https://www.pexels.com/).
+They have a great semantic search and I was able to find relevant examples quickly.
+3. curated so i can make due with limited images
+4.

+Ethics in training data is a massivley important topic.
+Data used for training modles shoudl generally and i wanted to make sure the data i was using to train my models was sourced ethically.
+Generally my approach was to

+I decided to treat this as I would in the rea

+Now that I have clarity on what problem to solve (and how to measure it) the data I need to solve it becomes obvious.

+What I wanted to convey is how important it is to pick the right data.
 OK i've got a clear use case and a clear way of knowing when i've solved it.
 Time to talk strategy.
 How am i going to collect, manage, and use relevant training data

 - What data is relevant